bundestag/gesetze-tools/README.md

 Last tested: 2020-12-05 SUCCESS

-## lawdown.py
+## Convert to Markdown (`lawdown.py`)

-Converts all XML laws to Markdown and copies them with other files related to the law into specified working directory.
+Converts all downloaded XML laws to Markdown format and copies them with other files related to the law into specified working directory.

 ### Usage

 ```bash
 python3 lawdown.py convert <inpath> <outpath>
 python3 lawdown.py convert ./laws ./laws-md